andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 ### Testing

+Pytest
 Test coverage isn't very high.
 Run testing with `pytest` something, verbose something.
 Temporary files.

 Monkeypatched.
+Mock response

+teardown folder

+Run tests with `pytest`, or `pytest -s -v` if you want to see the logger output in `stdout`.